This document outlines how Rachel Maclean processes and manages personal data and:

 Please note that proof of identity is required should you choose to exercise any of the above rights in relation to personal data.

 We retain the right to update this policy at any time.
-If there are changes that significantly impact your rights, we will contact you in advance where we hold contact details for you.
+If there are changes that significantly impact your rights, we will contact you in advance.